ApplicationS ARE Now Open for the 2026 – 2028 Activate Rural Learning Lab in Minnesota, Montana, North Dakota, and South Dakota.

 An activator is anyone who is an instigator, organizer, connector and cheerleader of the effort.
 They are the ones ready to show up first, roll up their sleeves, and encourage others to join the journey.
 Team members may be both an activator and artist.

-• Each core team will receive technical assistance during the two-year learning lab.
+• Each core team will receive curated technical assistance during the two-year learning lab.
 The types of assistance may vary for each project depending on the project phase and capacity needs for core teams.
-Examples of technical assistance available include monthly progress check-ins, strategic planning, capacity building, budgeting, systems support, etc.
+Examples of technical assistance include monthly progress check-ins and direct support with developing a Building Activation Roadmap and budget, strategic planning, capacity building, budgeting, systems support, grant writing, organizational policies, and many more.